 But like all other air fryers of their capacity, their energy requirements are also on the higher side.
 On average, a Cuisinart air fryer will need about 1800 watts of power to operate.
 That means if your electrical system is like that of most United States homes, which is 120 volts, your appliance will need about 15 amps.

 But then again, remember that start-up surge watts differ from regular or running watts.
 Don’t expect your air fryer to use only 1800 watts when it’s first turned on.
 It will need more power during that time to get up and running.
-Hence, you might want to size your circuit and wire accordingly to cater for that.
+Hence, you might want to size your circuit and wire accordingly.

 How Many Amps Does a Ninja Air Fryer Use?

 A Ninja air fryer’s amps differ from one model to another.
 But on average, expect your unit to use 12.5 amps to 15 amps when running a 120-volt system.
-That’s still within the average amperage draw of most air fryers in the market.
+That’s still within the average amperage draw of most air fryers.

 Ninja air fryers have varying wattage ratings.
-The Ninja AF101, one of their flagship air fryers, uses 1550 watts.
+For instance, the Ninja AF101, one of their flagship air fryers, uses 1550 watts.
 That’s lower than that of Ninja AF150AMZ and Ninja AG301, which use 1750 watts and 1760 watts, respectively.

 But as you can see, the range is between 1500 and 1760 watts.
 That’s quite higher than what small and medium-sized air fryers use.
 But then again, more power means less time spent cooking, and thus, the overall energy consumption may not differ much.